Jhwhyte/Chat-GPT-Clone/README.md

 # Chat-GPT-Clone
-A simple POC for make a chat interface with agnostic language model
+A simple POC chat interface with agnostic language model